 CQC Community Mental Health Survey

 Every year our organisation carries out a survey to understand what you think about your care.
+People who have received care from Community Mental Health Services are selected at random to complete the survey.

 This is a national survey led by the Care Quality Commission (CQC).
 The results are crucial to improving the quality of care and people's mental health care experiences.